Campbell River Soul Cyclers

 Winston Churchill said “We make a living from what we earn; we make a life from what we give...
 What we do for ourselves dies with us, but what we do for others lives forever”.

-The bike tour is exciting for me as it shares my two passions riding and Hospice.
+The bike tour is exciting for me as it shares my two passion riding and Hospice.
 I am excited to raise funds and awareness of Hospice in the community through my participation.

 To be involved with a team with a common cause is energizing and fun...
 I loved the friendships I formed from last year's ride.
-Looking forward to sharing the ride this year with some returning team members and riding with new members especially my granddaughter Carly Caron and my bestie Tia Otter.
+Looking forward to sharing the ride this year with some returning team members and riding with my bestie Tia Otter.

 I guess we will all be at this stage of our lives at one point.